-- Positive Relationships for Children's Care, Learning and Development - Positive Environments for Children's Care, Learning and Development - Reflecting on Practice in the Children's Care, Learning and Development Sector
+- Positive Relationships for Children's Care, Learning and Development - Positive Environments for Children's Care, Learning and Development - Reflecting on Practice in the Children's Care, Learning and Development Sector - Promoting Children's Development - Safeguarding Children

 All units in this course are examined through ongoing assignments.
 There are placements totalling 60 hours across the two years (encompassed by work experience plus teaching practice) which must be in two different settings, normally a pre-school setting and then a childcare setting, and they are assessed regularly by work-based assessors.
 Please note: This is the legacy specification and you should check carefully if this is accepted by your universities of choice.